communitybridge/docs/Login/Login_Signup.md

 When you create a new account, an account verification email is sent to your registered email address.
 To verify your account, do the following:

-1. Open your registered email account and open the email with subject **Verify your Linux Foundation ID email** from Linux Foundation.
+1. Open your registered email account and open the email with Subject as **Verify your Linux Foundation ID email** from Linux Foundation.
 An example of the email is as follows:

 ![Verification Email](./imgs/verify_email.png)